 Cooperstown Bat Company is the place to go if you’re looking for a custom engraved bat to commemorate your player’s time at Cooperstown.
 The store had a huge display of player pins, so make sure to bring a team pin to add to their collection.

 Visiting Cooperstown, New York requires an entire day, at least, to fully appreciate the history.
 We didn’t get to spend nearly enough time in Cooperstown, and I wish we had a few more hours to look through the shops and explore the town more fully.
 We all agreed that a couple more hours at the Baseball Hall of Fame were needed.
-Luckily, we expect to go back in 2 years when my 10 year has his Cooperstown experience!
+Luckily, we will be back in 2024 when our youngest son has his Cooperstown experience!